How do I come into your care home?

 - Social outings and invitations to participate in the daily activities programme.

-- Provision of meals (either through a meals on wheels service or coming into the dining room)
+- Provision of meals (either through meals on wheels service or coming into the dining room).

 Can my friends and family stay with me?